titaneric/titaneric.github.io/static/latex/resume.typ

             ],
             [Created automation tools, including a Slack workflow automation framework and GitHub Actions, to improve operational efficiency and quality.
             ],
-            [Designed and implemented an internal infrastructure cost calculator and dashboards, providing visibility into private cloud spending and enabling cost optimization.
+            [Designed and implemented an internal infrastructure cost calculator and dashboards, providing spending visibility and enabling cost optimization.
             ],
           ),
         ),